MuhammadRukon/scheduler/README.md

 otherRoles: string[];
 maxLoad: number;
 courses: Array<Course & { periods: number }>;
- cpts: number; // couldn't find a way to calculate this, so assuming this will come from the backend }
+cpts: number; //could not find a way to calculate this, so assuming this will come from the backend }

 Division
 {